What Divorce or Separation Paperwork Can You Do Yourself?

 If you are applying for a simple divorce and asking the court to grant only a divorce, you must complete an application.
 You should submit any prior court orders, such as support orders, along with the application.

+What separation paperwork can you do yourself?
 It helps to speak with a lawyer

 It helps to get legal advice and guidance from a lawyer experienced in family law matters in Ontario, including divorce and separation, before attempting to file papers with the court on your own.
 A lawyer will discuss the various issues related to your separation or divorce and provide you with options for resolving them while ensuring that your rights are protected.